Hey there peeps, welcome (back)!

 - I would never ever physically go shopping if I could buy everything online.
 One can literally trace back my whole life through bread crumbs from my Amazon shopping history and my Etsy /Poshmark/Ebay/Zara/ ASOS/NastyGal receipts.
 Everything.

 - Wearing any item of clothing only once is a failure to optimize in my book.
 I wear shit until it falls apart.

 Given the points above- this look was a no-brainer.
 All of these pieces came from straight my closet (…which worked out great because that Formation ticket wasn’t cheap, nosebleeds notwithstanding).
 Bonus points: I could move in my shorts and (poorly) recreate moves from the stage, my legs looked great and I was generally happy with the universe.

-What I wore: Boots: Leggylady from Stuart Weitzman (HERE), shorts from Express (Old, similar HERE), Random bedazzled halter top (Similar HERE) and Lookbook jacket from Amazon (HERE).
+What I wore: OTK Boots: Leggylady from Stuart Weitzman (HERE), shorts from Express (Old, similar HERE), Random bedazzled halter top (Similar HERE) and Lookbook jacket from Amazon (HERE).
 My lipstick is Coloured Raine Cherry Blossom (HERE)

 On to the ‘fit: